 Heads up: some of the links on this site are affiliate links.
 If you click and make a booking or purchase, I’ll make a commission (at no extra cost to you).
 I partner with companies I personally use and the $$ goes towards creating more awesome, free travel content.

-South of Budva, the private island hotel of Sveti Stefan was once the Adriatic playground of the rich and famous during the 70s, but fell into decline during the 1990s.
+Located off the coast of the Budva Riviera, the private island hotel of Sveti Stefan was once the Adriatic playground of the rich and famous during the 70s, but fell into decline during the 1990s.
 After painstaking renovations under Aman Resorts, the island has been restored to its former glory, making it once again one of Europe’s most glamorous destinations.

 Joined to the mainland by a stone walkway, the island resort of Sveti Stefan is the most iconic symbol of Montenegro.
 It looks like something out of a fairytale story, with its terracotta rooftops contrasting against the azure blue of the Adriatic.